 Consider a Multi-vendor Provisioning Solution

-According to Nemertes’ Enterprise and Customer Engagement Management study, enterprises use an average of 3 vendors in their “UC stack,” so managing a smooth migration from Cisco Prime just got a whole lot more complicated.
+According to industry analyst Nemertes, enterprises use an average of 3 vendors in their “UC stack,” so managing a smooth migration from Cisco Prime just got a whole lot more complicated.
 Luckily, UC migration and provisioning solutions that can seamlessly handle this need now have native connectors to multiple UC platforms, meaning they can connect to Cisco as well as Alcatel, Avaya, or Microsoft servers.
 These provisioning solutions reduce costs, as well as the risk of errors by centralizing everything behind a single pane of glass.
 Even if you are currently only using Cisco, this approach gives you the freedom to change in the future without needing to switch your UC provisioning (again!).

-Define or Update Your Needs (and Cater for Future Ones)
+Define or Update Your Needs (and Cater to Future Ones)

 Once you’re ready to get down to business, the first step is working out exactly what you need in relation to your new UC migration and provisioning solution.
 Establishing a statement of need will help determine your priorities, constraints, and next steps.
 Ideally this document should be based on input from all your departments about their specific UC needs.
 With this “roadmap” for UC migration and provisioning in place, you’ll be ready to work on the timeline and details.